 Did you know…

 Ash trees have become critically endangered because of an invasive insect pest called the emerald ash borer.
 A beetle with a deceptively beautiful iridescent casing, but a deadly blight for the mighty ash tree.
-Originally native to Asia, this beetle has sadly spread into North America and Europe where it reeks havoc on native ash populations that have not evolved to deal with this invasive pest.
+Originally native to Asia, this beetle has sadly spread into North America and Europe where it wreaks havoc on native ash populations that have not evolved to deal with this invasive pest.

 A majestic native species, ash trees are versatile and a wonderful wild edible.
 After foraging some of the seeds you could consider growing your own.
 They are frequently chosen as an ornamental tree, and planting additional trees can aid in recovering their population numbers.—————